 Despite what little old ladies might think, I’m old enough to remember the mania for business outsourcing in the 1990s.
 One question that always came up back then was: “What happens when you outsource everything?”
 At the time, chief executives would usually trot out a line about there being some functions you’d never outsource, which they invariably outsourced to India a year later.
 However, I remember one clear-sighted visionary saying that, really, there were no limits.
 When asked what companies would do, having outsourced everything, he replied, gnomically, “You become the custodian of the brand”.

 Like 1990s companies, today’s professionals are realising that they really can outsource all their domestic chores.
 I may have a 1970s-style Good Life streak in me (what do you mean you’ve never hung a chandelier?) but I know I’m swimming against the tide.
-More typical are my friends who call an electrician because the fuse in a lamp needs changing as they’re too afraid to do it themselves in case they make the situation worse.
+More typical are my friends who call a professional electrician in Joshua Tree when the fuse in a lamp needs changing as they’re too afraid to do it themselves in case they make the situation worse.
 If in doubt, call a professional (but maybe not for relatively simple things like that).